engelsberger/CardCombat/README.md

 It's a round based combat game with cards, where the player to first lose two battles loses the game.
 It's a bit inspired by Gwent from The Witcher.

+To play (or change) it yourself you need to open it in Unity.

 # Rules

 Each player starts with two hearts.
 Losing a round or ending in a draw results in losing one heart.
 If you reach zero hearts, you lose.